 Mercado Central de Alicante

 Bustling food market with many vendors.
-Popular, long-running market with vendors selling produce, seafood & meats, plus cheeses & breads.
+Popular, long-running market with vendors selling produce, seafood & meats, plus cheeses & bread.

-City hall has an art peice by Salvador Dali just inside the entrance.
+City hall has an art piece by Salvador Dali just inside the entrance.

 Calle de Las Setas/Calle San Francisco

 In late 2013, the mayor of Alicante, Sonia Castedo, decided figures of mushrooms of large dimensions with floors painted green and yellow.
 Despite the initial controversy (the cost of the investment was about 60,000 euros), the street attracted the attention of tourists and increased the opening of new businesses.
 Since then, the street is popularly known as Calle de las Setas.